shawnbrown/datatest/docs/how-to/fuzzy-matching.rst

 matching").

-When checking mappings or sequences of values, you can accept approximate matches with the :meth:`allowed.fuzzy` acceptance:
+When checking mappings or sequences of values, you can accept approximate matches with the :meth:`accepted.fuzzy` acceptance:

 .. code-block:: python
     :emphasize-lines: 7

-    from datatest import validate, allowed
+    from datatest import validate, accepted

     data = {'A': 'aax', 'B': 'bbx'}

     requirement = {'A': 'aaa', 'B': 'bbb'}

-    with allowed.fuzzy(cutoff=0.6):
+    with accepted.fuzzy(cutoff=0.6):
         validate(data, requirement)

 If variation is an inherent, natural feature of the data and